DominikBuchner/BOLDigger/README.md

 ## Still to do

 * Implement the identification engine API for quick analyses
-* Add a failsafe for long sequence names which crash the identification engine
+* Add a failsafe for malformed fasta files (header names too long, sequences to short, bad characters in the sequences)